grushaprasad/Statistics/regressions.md

 *y* = 3*x* + 4

 One way to describe this model: The model predicts that one unit increase in x causes/ is associated with 3 units increase in y.
 Therefore the coefficient of x is the degree to which x can impact y.
 This description has a causal flavour because it describes it as a difference within an individual or a group (i.e. how would the response of an indvidual change if they were given the 'treatment').
-However Gelman and Hill argue that we should be thinking of regressions as a difference between individuals and groups.
+However Gelman and Hill argue that we should be thinking of regressions as a difference between individuals/groups.

 > "Linear regression is a method that summarizes how the average values of a numerical outcome variable vary over subpopulations defined by linear functions of predictors." (pg 31)

 Another way to describe the model: The model predicts that two groups that have a one unit difference in x on average tend to have two units difference in y.
 The coefficient of x is predicted *average difference* in y for groups that vary in x.
+This description does not have the same causal flavour

 Brief description of the dataset
 --------------------------------